wsinned/tech-notes/nixos-installation/README.md

 $ su - wsinned

 ````
 Ignore any zsh configuration prompts at this point.
+A fully configured Zsh/Powerlevel10k environment will be available after rebooting.

 Move the repo previously cloned from tmp into the user's home folder, link the configs from the repo and switch to it: